free5gc/free5GLabs/lab3/README.md

     driver_opts:
       com.docker.network.bridge.name: br-free5gc
 ```
-For example, privnet is the bridge network for NFs internal communicaion. ex: nnrf, nudm...
+For example, privnet is the bridge network for NFs internal communicaion. ex: Nnrf, Nudm...

 Each NF, except for the `UPF`, is assigned an IP address within a `privnet` for internal communication.
 And assign it an alias for ease of use.